Don't Tempt Me: Cast

+Reception

+Critical response

+Don't Tempt Me has an approval rating of 38% on review aggregator website Rotten Tomatoes, based on 29 reviews, and an average rating of 5.1/10.
+The website's critical consensus states: "More Hellish than it is Heavenly, Agustín Díaz Yanes' black comedy about the Earthly duel between two angels doesn't have enough genuine laughs to support its far-fetched premise".
+Metacritic assigned the film a weighted average score of 31 out of 100, based on 12 critics, indicating "generally unfavorable reviews".

-Awards
+Awards and nominations

 The film was nominated for the Goya Awards in 2002 in the categories of Best Picture, Best Actress (Victoria Abril) and Best Supporting Actor (Gael García Bernal).

 Bichir won the "Best Bichir in a Movie" MTV Movie Awards-Mexico.

 Trivia

 Javier Bardem (Penélope Cruz's later real-life husband) makes an unbilled cameo appearance (without dialogue) at the very end of the film as Cruz's character's male form.